 Sometimes I see an animal in the ocean and the only thought to have is why?
 Why on earth does it look like that?
 The animal above is Bullina lineata, one of a group known informally as bubble-shells.
-I saw this one at Jervis Bay, in Australia, near our Octopolis site, last week.
+I saw this one at Jervis Bay, in Australia, last week.
 I’ve only seen the species once before in the sea, and both times I was quite puzzled by them.
 As you can see from the photo above, their milieu is a silty and weedy sort of world, and they are very small (the ones I’ve seen were both a centimeter or so long).
 They crawl around in those dazzling colors and with, for some reason, a large luminous shawl draped over their head.

 Here below is the same photo, much closer, showing the animal’s body more clearly.
 His (and her) eyes are the barely visible black dots between the two sides of the mysterious lobes at the front.